Some people say that the produce

 Interestingly enough, the produce I find at Aldi is often better than the produce I’ve found at other stores.
-For instance, the $0.29 grapefruits at Aldi are so much better than the $1+ grapefruits that Weis carries.
+For instance, the $0.29 grapefruits at Aldi are so much better than the $1+ grapefruits that other stores carry.

 Because the pictures are not comprehensive, here’s a list of the produce I routinely buy at Aldi.